Birth Control Shot

 How effective is it?

-Of 100 women who use this method each year, 6 may get pregnant.
-This includes women who did not get the shot on time.
+Of 100 women who use this method each year, six may become pregnant.
+This includes women who do not get the shot on time.

 Advantages of the birth control shot

-- The shot is safe and works well in preventing pregnancy.
-Using the shot means you do not have to think about birth control when you want to have sex.
+- Using the shot means you do not have to think about birth control when you want to have sex.

 - Many women who use the birth control shot have lighter periods or no periods at all and fewer menstrual cramps.

 - It is private.
 It is your choice if your partner knows about it.

 - The birth control shot does not protect against sexually transmitted diseases (STDs), including HIV, and may increase the risk of getting an STD if your sexual partner has an STD.
 Always use a condom to reduce the risk of STDs.